TEAR-ERC/tandem-egu21/hpc.markdown

 {: .autowidth }

 The LU decomposition requires a huge setup time.
-Moreover, we observed that on the finest grid the LU decomposition required more than 100 GB of memory.
+Moreover, we observe that the LU decomposition requires more than 100 GB of memory on the finest grid.
 Nevertheless, we can re-use the LU millions of times in a SEAS simulation, such that LU is still competitive due to its low solve time.